golemfactory/ray-on-golem/README.md

 It specializes in tooling for AI/ML applications, but at the same time, it is based on Ray Core which understands every piece of generic Python code.

 Ray uses concepts of tasks, actors, and objects to enable building and scaling distributed software.
-It can be used to parallelize your Python code to use all cores on your own computer, but more importantly, it also offers Ray Cluster interface to run your payload on several, remote machines.
+It can be used to parallelize your Python code to use all cores on your own computer, but more importantly, it also offers a cluster interface to run your payload on several, remote machines.

 You can learn about Ray Core mechanisms on [Ray docs website](https://docs.ray.io/en/latest/ray-core/walkthrough.html).